machinewulf/useful-commands/useful_commands.md

 -   Clears all modules
--   Doesn’t always work, especially if you’re source activating environments etc - this won’t clear those
+-   Doesn’t always work, especially if you’re source activating environments, etc - this won’t clear those

 <br> <br>

 #### Hopefully you’ve found some of these helpful!
 Let me know if I can reword anything for future readers! :)

-p.s. if you found any spelling mistakes let me know! grammarly does not work on Rmd lol
+p.s.
+If you found any spelling mistakes, let me know!
+Grammarly does not work on Rmd lol

 <br>